Kia Sorento Performance

 - "A stiffer structure for 2016 and numerous improvements to the suspension have resulted in a more comfortable, composed and sophisticated ride." -- Edmunds

 Acceleration and Power

-The 2015 Sorento comes standard with a 2.4-liter four-cylinder engine that produces 191 horsepower.
-A 3.3-liter V6 that produces 290 horsepower is optional.
-A six-speed automatic is standard on all models.
-A four-cylinder Sorento with front-wheel drive earns an EPA-estimated 20/27 mpg city/highway, which is mid-pack for a four-cylinder midsize SUV.
-V6 models return 18/25 mpg, which is fairly good when compared with similarly equipped rivals’ fuel economy.
+The 2016 Sorento comes standard with a 2.4-liter four-cylinder engine that makes 185 horsepower.
+There are two engine options: a 3.3-liter V6 that produces 290 horsepower and a turbocharged 2.0-liter four-cylinder engine that makes 240 horsepower.
+A six-speed automatic transmission is standard.
+A base 2016 Sorento returns an EPA-estimated 21/29 mpg city/highway, which is good for a two-row midsize SUV.

 Handling and Braking